Home > About > Brass Musicians

 Neil Godwin - French Horn

-Neil Godwin, French HornNeil holds a Bachelor of Music and a Master of Music in Conducting from the University of Mississippi.
+Neil Godwin, French HornNeil Godwin holds a Bachelor of Music and a Master of Music in Conducting from the University of Mississippi.
 He also holds a Master of Horn Performance from Boston University, where he studied with Eric Ruske (Cleveland Symphony, Empire Brass Quintet).
 Neil has a wide range of experience as an orchestral, chamber, and solo performer, and has appeared with the Arlington Street Chamber Players, New World Symphony, Louisiana Philharmonic, Mississippi Symphony, Meridian Symphony, and Monroe Symphony.
 He is an active teacher and performer in the New England area.

 Russell Bogartz (aka Roof) - Trombone